steven-halla/casino_hell/README.md

 # putting money in bank could be a quest for level 1
 # need somehting for rib demon rib protector, rib vest
 # need to create rib lock status
+# when in menu still taking poison damage from area 2 rib demon maze